finom/vovk/README.md

 ### Why NextJS is great?

-NextJS 13+ with App Controller is a great ready-to go framework that saves a lot of time and effort setting up and maintaining a React project.
+NextJS 13+ with App Router is a great ready-to go framework that saves a lot of time and effort setting up and maintaining a React project.
 With NextJS:

 - You don't need to manually set up Webpack, Babel, ESLint, TypeScript
 - Hot module reload is enabled by default ans always works, so you don't need to find out why it stopped working after a dependency update